 Maize silage - measurably faster ensiling with Bonsilage Speed M

-BONSILAGE SPEED M inhibits yeast from the beginning
+BONSILAGE SPEED M inhibits yeasts right from the start

-Yeast and mould reduce the hygienic quality of maize silage, reduce the feed value due to energy and nutrient losses and cause reheating.
-This leads to reduced feed intake with all the associated consequences such as inadequate care of the cows and reduced yield that affect the entire following feed year.
+Yeast and mould fungi reduce the hygienic quality of maize silage, reduce the feed value due to energy and nutrient losses and cause reheating.
+This leads to reduced feed intake with all the associated consequences such as insufficient supply to the cows and reduced performance, which affects the entire following feed year.

 Lower costs by relieving the nutrient balance

 10-15 % silage losses increase the price of a tonne of maize silage by an average of 4-6 Euro.
 The costs for treatment with silage additives are a maximum of 1/3 of this amount.
 All energy losses have to be compensated by buying in feed.
 This is often associated with higher costs and additionally burdens the nutrient balance of the farm.
 Therefore, ensure the quality of your maize silage by using BONSILAGE SPEED M.